CTs are critical for the operation of power systems. A CT saturation calculation will show how well a CT can operate in non-ideal conditions.

 CT saturation calculation wrap up

-In summary, total your CT loads and use the max fault current to size your CTs.
+So, don’t underestimate these calculations.
+Take the time to count your CT loads and use the maximum fault current to size your CTs just right.

 Do you have any CT saturation calculation tips?
-Do you find sizing CTs is like an “art”?
+Do you find sizing CTs feels like an “art”?

 Featured Image Photo Credit: Vivan755 (image cropped)